topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 2.1 vcp4LED
 ---
-This example program demonstrates how the TOPST VCP-G board controls four LEDs on the breadboard.
+This example program demonstrates how the VCP-G board controls four LEDs on the breadboard.
 The example code is provided in the “vcp4LED.ino”.
-When this file is uploaded to the TOPST VCP-G board, the LEDs turn on and off sequentially in both forward and reverse patterns with a 500 ms delay between each transition.
+When this file is uploaded to the VCP-G, the LEDs turn on and off sequentially in both forward and reverse patterns with a 500 ms delay between each transition.
 </br></br>

 ### 2.1.1 Hardware Reqirements
-- TOPST VCP-G board (x1)
+- VCP-G board (x1)
 - Breadboard (x1)
 - LED (x4)
 - 12V 1A Power Adapter (x1)